 Elizabeth James is a Consultant in the Education practice at Berwick Partners and a crusader for gender equality!

-Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Human Resources Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment
+Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Human Resources Recruitment, NHS Healthcare Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries Recruitment, Government Recruitment, Private Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment